-This is a question a lot of parents are asking.
+This is a question a lot of riders and parents are asking.

 Let me start to answer this question with saying that to me the two most important things are Time and Smiles.